 Professor Davis teaches social entrepreneurship in the MPA program.
+She is founder of Tallawah Consulting and host of the #TallawahTalks podcast.
 She has spent the last decade at the intersections of social entrepreneurship, law, public policy, and business, all in service of building bridges across sectors for the sake of nurturing more sustained social impact in historically disenfranchised communities.
-She is the Program Manager on WeWork's Global Policy team in their headquarters and is also Special Advisor for Harlem Tech Village, an inclusive incubator and education lab for tech entrepreneurs in Harlem.
-She graduated from Swarthmore College with Honors and received her Masters in Public Policy (MPP) from Harvard Kennedy School, with a concentration in social and urban policy.
+She previously served as a program manager on WeWork's Global Policy team in their headquarters and as a special advisor for Harlem Tech Village, an inclusive incubator and education lab for tech entrepreneurs in Harlem.
+Professor Davis graduated from Swarthmore College with Honors and received her Masters in Public Policy (MPP) from Harvard Kennedy School, with a concentration in social and urban policy.